badkeys/badkeys/README.md

 You can find some test keys in the _tests/data_ directory.

 By default badkeys will only output information about vulnerable keys, meaning there will be no output if no vulnerabilities are found.
-The _-v_ parameter enables verbose output.
+The _-a_ parameter creates output for all keys.

 # scanning